"Close down MK": Jacob Zuma boots party senior Arthur Zwane, fiasco tickles SA

-MK Party Leader Jacob Zuma Shows Secretary General Arthur Zwane the Door, SA Quiz Move: “Again?”
+MK Party Leader Jacob Zuma Shows Secretary General Arthur Zwane the Door, SA Quizzes Move: “Again?”

 - Zuma reportedly issued a statement in which he expelled Zwane with immediate effect for misleading the party